carbon-language/carbon-lang/clang/docs/ControlFlowIntegrity.rst

 Normally, CFI checks will only be performed for classes that have hidden LTO visibility.
-With this flag enabled, the compiler will emit cross-DSO CFI checks for all classes, except for those which appear in the CFI blacklist or which use a ``no_sanitize`` attribute.
+With this flag enabled, the compiler will emit cross-DSO CFI checks for all classes, except for those which appear in the CFI ignorelist or which use a ``no_sanitize`` attribute.

 Design